 Paragraph E: The candidate must not be on or have been on conduct probation, academic probation, or special action as specified by the judicial system.
-Appeal of this qualification can be granted by the Dean of students.
+Appeal of this qualification can be granted by the Dean of Students & Housing for Student Success.